 The "Vav" and the Divine Name

 The letter "vav" appears in the name of YEHOVAH God, the Tetragrammaton -- YHVH.
-That is, in Hebrew, hwhy.
+That is, in Hebrew, hvhy.
 It appears between the two "Hays" -- h.
 The Hebrew character "Hay" [ h] is symbolic of the Divine Name.
 In Hebrew writing, it is sometimes used as an abbreviation for YEHOVAH God.
-"Hay" literally means "breath" in Hebrew, thus it also refers to the Holy Spirit, the "breath" of life (Gen. 2:7).
-The letter "vav," being the sixth letter, in this case represents the Shekinah Glory which connects man with YEHOVAH God the Father.
+"Hay" literally means "breath" in Hebrew, thus it also refers to the holy spirit, the "breath" of life (Genesis 2:7).
+The letter "vav," being the sixth letter, in this case represents the Shekinah Glory which connects the Israelite man with YEHOVAH God the Father.

 We previously saw proof of this in Genesis 18 where YEHOVAH God's Shekinah Glory appeared in human form to Abraham -- acting as an intermediary between YEHOVAH and Abraham.